tylermeyers351/CS50W-Final-Project-Chess-Website/README.md

 ## Summary

 This project is a full-stack chess website created as the final project for CS50w.
-The goal of this project was to showcase the author's capabilities after a year of programming, solidify knowledge from CS50w and CS50ai, and expand into a full-stack application.
+The goal of this project was to showcase my capabilities after a year of programming, solidify knowledge from CS50w and CS50ai, and expand into a full-stack application.
 The project's focus was on building a chess website with various features, including a chessboard, forums, news, leaderboards, and AI chess gameplay.
-The goal was not to simply showcase what the author learned, but to further expand those skills.
+The goal was not to simply showcase I learned, but to further expand those skills.
 See demonstration here -> https://youtu.be/SLcckZxvSYw

 ## Distinctiveness and Complexity